 For those diamond shoppers who are obsessed with vintage style, or even for someone looking for a change from the common modern diamond cuts, vintage and antique shapes are an excellent alternative.
 There are several different vintage diamond cuts still on the market today.
-These include: point cuts, single cuts, rose cut diamonds, French cut, old mine cushion cuts, old European cuts, and Asschers.
+These include: point cuts, single cuts, rose cut diamonds, old mine cushion cuts, old European cuts, and Asschers.
 These antique diamond shapes are a throwback to as early as the Middle Ages, when diamond cutting was a new phenomenon.

 If vintage diamond cuts are such a great alternative to modern shapes, then why aren’t they more widely advertised and sold?
 This is because diamond cutting priorities, tastes, and technology have changed over the years.
 Modern diamond shapes are cut to maximize sparkle, but vintage diamond cuts are meant to maximize carat weight.
 In today’s market, sparkle is still most shoppers’ first priority.
 Unless that changes, vintage diamond cuts will remain an unconventional choice.